DevExpress/devextreme-documentation/concepts/80 Troubleshooting/45 Component Content is not Scrollable/05 Component Displays Only a Part of the Content.md

 Sometimes a component displays only part of its content and has no scrollbar.
-Possible reasons are the following:
+The following can be possible reasons:

 - A parent element sets a fixed height and `overflow: hidden`.
 - The component height is `auto`.